|March 22, 2019

 So to answer the “chicken or egg” question: we are already working on strategic priorities.
 Our legislative priorities during this year’s session reflected NMSU LEADS 2025, and we are reassessing performance evaluations to better empower and engage employees and align job expectations with institutional goals (see Goal 4).
 We are developing strategies for student recruiting and retention to further student success, and our mission as a land-grant university will guide our investments in other priorities.

 On a final note: I received a few questions about privatizing some services at NMSU, and the Las Cruces Sun-News had a recent article on this.
-NMSU currently works with outside companies – Barnes and Noble operates our bookstore, Sodexo operates our dining hall, and private vendors have space in Frenger Food Court.
+NMSU currently works with outside companies – Barnes and Noble [at-that-time] operates our bookstore, Sodexo operates our dining hall, and private vendors have space in Frenger Food Court.
 Our Auxiliary Services Department, which operates these areas as well as Housing and Residential Life, the Golf Course, and the Pan American Center, has requested information (the RFI process) from other vendors who might be willing and able to provide cost-effective options for some services that Auxiliary Services currently provides.
 This request is exploratory; the RFI closed last Friday and Auxiliary Services will begin their internal discussion in the upcoming weeks.

 Please send any comments to President.Floros@nmsu.edu.